Jungle Cruise: Inspiration and design

 The project was planned by Disney to incorporate a jungle-themed ride into the list of attractions featured at Disneyland's grand opening in 1955.
 Sources of inspiration include a 1955 documentary called The African Lion from the True Life Adventures film series, as well as the 1951 adventure film The African Queen.
 Disney Imagineer Harper Goff referenced The African Queen frequently in his ideas and drew inspiration from the steamer depicted in the film for the ride vehicle design.

 Bill Evans was the Imagineer responsible for landscaping Disneyland and most of Walt Disney World.
 During the development of Jungle Cruise, he was given the somewhat complicated task of creating a realistic jungle on a limited budget.
 In addition to importing actual tropical plants, he incorporated "character plants" which have an exotic appearance despite not being exotic.
 He had used a well-known trick of uprooting local orange trees and replanting them upside-down, growing vines on the exposed roots.

 The ride's water clarity, known as turbidity, is controlled in a manner that obscures the boat's guidance system and other undesirable items like perches and mechanized platforms of the bathing Audio-Animatronic elephants and hippos.
 The waterway was originally dyed brown but was later changed to other colors: first to a green hue and later to a bluish-green.
-When water returns to the attraction, it travels through a 37 in diameter underground pipe before it can be utilized again.
+When water returns to the attraction, it travels through a 37 in diameter underground pipe before it can be used again.
 The waterway depth is approximately 5 ft and circulates southward from the northern end of Frontierland's Rivers of America to Fantasyland.
 The path of the ride takes riders past Frontierland's entrance and into Adventureland, where it drifts alongside the Tiki Room, before re-entering Jungle Cruise near the ride's exit.
 The 1920 ft waterway was later shortened and re-routed in 1994.

 Although Goff and Evans can be credited with the creation and initial design of the ride, animator Marc Davis – recognized for his work on venerable attractions such as The Haunted Mansion and Pirates of the Caribbean – added his own style in later versions.
 The "Indian Elephant Bathing Pool" and "Rhinoceros Chasing Explorers up a Pole" were among his contributions.